 - 14 ounce wheel of Brie (5-inch diameter)

 - 3/4 pound California Giant Berry Farms Strawberries

 - crackers, crostini, or sliced baguette , for serving

-In a medium bowl, whisk together honey and balsamic vinegar.
+- In a medium bowl, whisk together honey, balsamic vinegar, and black pepper (if using).
 Add strawberries and toss to combine.
 Pour onto a parchment-lined, rimmed baking sheet, or into a baking dish.

 - Roast 12-15 minutes, until strawberries are tender but still retain their shape.
 Remove from oven and transfer strawberries and pooled syrup to a bowl to cool slightly.
 (Syrup will thicken as it cools.)